From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: Experiment Setup

 \subsection{Tasks}

 Let $\mathbb{N} = \{0, 1, 2, \ldots \}$ be the set of natural numbers.
-We consider the following arithmetic tasks: \begin{itemize} \item \textbf{Successor function}: The successor function $S$ maps a natural number to the next one: $S(n) = n + 1$ for $n \in \mathbb{N}$. \item \textbf{Addition}: $y = x_1 + x_2$ for $x_1, x_2 \in \mathbb{N}$. \item \textbf{Parity}: Given $x \in \mathbb{N}$, this operation returns 1 if the binary representation of $x$ contains an odd number of 1's, and 0 otherwise. \item \textbf{$N \times 1$}: $y = x_1 \times x_2$ for $x_1 \in \mathbb{N}$ and $ x_2 \in \{0, 1, \ldots, 9\}$.
+We consider the following arithmetic tasks: \begin{itemize} \item \textbf{Successor function}: Maps a natural number to the next one: $S(n) = n + 1$ for $n \in \mathbb{N}$. \item \textbf{Addition}: $y = x_1 + x_2$ for $x_1, x_2 \in \mathbb{N}$. \item \textbf{Parity}: Given $x \in \mathbb{N}$, this operation returns 1 if the binary representation of $x$ contains an odd number of 1's, and 0 otherwise. \item \textbf{$N \times 1$}: $y = x_1 \times x_2$ for $x_1 \in \mathbb{N}$ and $ x_2 \in \{0, 1, \ldots, 9\}$.
 This is a restricted form of multiplication where one of the operands is restricted to single-digit. \end{itemize} These tasks are well-known examples in the theory of computation.
 The seemingly trivial \textbf{\texttt{Successor}} function is the basic component of Peano axioms, which formalize the structure of the natural numbers.
 Using the digit-based representation, \textbf{\texttt{Successor}}, \textbf{\texttt{Addition}} and \textbf{\texttt{$N \times 1$}} all belong to the Type-1 context-sensitive (CS) category of the Chomsky hierarchy. \textbf{\texttt{Parity}}, on the other hand, is in Type-3 Regular (R) category \citep{deletang2023neural}, since it can be solved with a 2-state finite-state machine. \textbf{$N \times 1$} is a task that is specifically constructed to test if the methods we develop could be extended to more complex operations such as multiplication.
 Restricting one operand to be single-digit results in a simpler attention pattern that allows for easy analysis.

-Full multiplication remains a hard task for the transformer model.
+We also conduct experiments on more complex tasks such as multi-digit multiplication and ListOps \citep{nangia-bowman-2018-listops}.
+The latter is a kind of prefix arithmetic that tests a model's tree learning capabilities.
+It turns out that Transformers with the scale that we study are unable to learn such tasks.
+They serve as indications of the limitations of our current solution and we discuss their implications in section \ref{sec.diss}.